 People tend to prefer the thought of quitting cold turkey for a number of reasons.
 Many want to be able to say that they did it without anyone’s help.
 It makes them feel heroic, and that is a desirable feeling.
 Others may think that it would be easier just to get the quit over with and get through withdrawal fast.

 The complications that can accompany withdrawal are very real, and they can be extremely dangerous.
 This is something that everyone should consider prior to taking matters into their own hands.
+Even if you have detoxed before, repeating the experience does not always have the same outcomes.
+You are always at risk for complications if you aren’t working with a trained medical professional.

-Yes.
+Yes, there are symptoms associated with Dramamine withdrawal.
 Someone who is addicted to Dramamine is very likely to experience withdrawal when they stop taking it.
 This is because of the way the mind and the body become dependent upon the medication.

 Typically, the first few days of withdrawal are the worst.
 People with Dramamine addictions might expect the drug withdrawal timeline to look similar to this:

 A drug detox program is an essential part of recovering from a Dramamine addiction.
 This is a process that allows the body to get used to what it feels like without the drug.
 Various withdrawal treatments are provided to the patient to help with the symptoms.
+Detox addresses the physical side of addiction and/or dependence.

 Medical detox involves the use of medications to help people through the initial recovery process.
 Different medications may be chosen, depending on specific symptoms.
 For someone who is detoxing from Dramamine, for example, they may take an antidepressant and a blood pressure medication.
 Additional drugs may be chosen, based on the patient’s specific needs.